 The sales department, on the other hand, capitalizes on statistics.
 They rely heavily on the number of sales appointments set, the successes of lead generation activities, and of course, the rate at which they close deals.

 Alone, the departments can and should do a decent job in implementing strategies to further their goals.
 But that won’t bring them much further.
 For them to achieve more than their goals, they have to work together.

 By combining the efforts of sales and marketing, they also fuse their goals and metrics for success.
 It will be easier to monitor, there will be more variables to consider, and ultimately, more strategies can be enacted to further reach their revenue goals!

 A bigger, clearer picture of their goal can provide a better understanding of what they should do and how they should achieve it.

 Time is money.
 The more time you waste, the more money you lose.
 When companies spend more time than necessary reviewing information from sales and marketing separately, they waste valuable time and manpower.
 It is highly recommended that this is done as a single unit.
 It’s easier and faster since a collective with more brainpower will analyze them!

 By introducing goals and processes that suit the needs of both the marketing and the sales department, their processes become cohesive, making it easier to achieve their goals!

-An example of streamlining processes is by keeping uniform profiles of your leads throughout both the marketing and sales processes.
-This eliminates inconsistencies, and ensures that each department has more than enough information from two different perspectives!
+An example of streamlining processes is keeping uniform profiles of your leads throughout both the marketing and sales processes.
+This eliminates inconsistencies and ensures that each department has more than enough information from two different perspectives!